m2dsupsdlclass/azure-deployment/README.md

 ## Connecting to your VM

-Once your VM is deployed, copy the IP address and from the Azure portal info you should be able to ssh into it:
+Once your VM is deployed (wait a couple of minutes for the VM to start and be ready to accept connections), copy the IP address and from the Azure portal info you should be able to ssh into it:

     ssh username@ip-address